-The Board of Directors held four regular quarterly meetings and two additional meetings in 2004.
-During 2004, each director attended at least 75% of the total number of the meetings of the Board and the meetings held by each committee of the Board on which he or she served during his or her tenure on the Board or such committee.
-The Board's committees and membership on each committee as of March 21, 2005, are shown below.
+The Board of Directors held four regular quarterly meetings and one additional meeting in 2005.
+During 2005, each director attended at least 75% of the total number of the meetings of the Board and the meetings held by each committee of the Board on which he or she served during his or her tenure on the Board or such committee except that Mr. Simpson attended one of two meetings held by the Environmental and Compliance Committee.
+The Board's committees and membership on each committee as of March 23, 2006, are shown below.
+Each committee shown below other than the Executive Committee has a written charter delineating its membership, duties and functions.
+Copies of the charters are available on LP's website as described above under "Corporate Governance" and may also be obtained by writing to the address listed above.